skippengs/Homeassistant-blueprints/README.md

 # Homeassistant-blueprints
 Blueprints for home assistant

-Import the bleprints into home assistant to use them.
+Import the blueprints into home assistant to use them.

 ## Todo's for: